 - 10,321 structures destroyed, including 7,600 homes

 The North State Food Bank is one of the huge programs that lies under Community Action Agency’s list of programs it oversees.
 NSFB is managed by Tom Dearmore who is the Community Services Manager at CAA.
 On August 22nd Dearmore went on air with Chico Now to talk about the North State Food Bank along with the CalRecycle Grant.
-Keep reading to see some of the things he talked about!
+Keep reading to see some highlights from the interview, or click here to listen to the radio interview.

 North State Food Bank is one of the premiere programs that the Community Action Agency administers.
 They collect and distribute food through a vast service region.
 It encompasses Butte, Glenn, Colusa, Plumas, Sierra, and Tehama counties, which equals out to about 12,000 square miles.Read More